 TDP asks leaders to strike deal with Left `wherever possible'

-Ruling party formalises alliance with CPI, TRSTRS feels it stands to gain from TDP-CPI(M) alliance
+Ruling party formalises alliance with CPI, TRSUnease in Congress over Raghavulu's call to partymenTRS feels it stands to gain from TDP-CPI(M) tie-up

-HYDERABAD: After hectic consultations with Nalgonda and Khammam leaders, the Pradesh Congress Committee has decided to offer just one of these Zilla Parishad seats to the CPI(M).
+Hyderabad: After hectic consultations with Nalgonda and Khammam leaders, the PCC has decided to offer just one of these Zilla Parishad seats to the CPI(M).
 As far as ZPTCs are concerned, the party is willing to leave 10 seats each in Khammam and Nalgonda districts.